marcocolangelo/DrugLikeness-prediction-and-Fragment-analysis/drug_predictor_and_fragment_extractor/README.md

 ## Overview

-This project implements a Graph Neural Network (GNN) model for classifying molecules in the context of HIV inhibition.
-The model uses molecular graph representations and advanced machine learning techniques to predict whether a given molecule can inhibit HIV replication.
+This project implements a Graph Neural Network (GNN) model for classifying molecules in the context of Traditional Chinese Medicine drug-likeness.
+The model uses molecular graph representations and deep learning techniques to predict whether a given molecule is druglike.
 The model leverages graph-based learning for improved feature extraction and classification performance, focusing on molecular structure and interactions.

 ## Table of Contents